yeole-rohan/ray-editor/README.md

 ### 💬 Mentions

-* When enabled, type @ and any alphanumeric character (and underscores _ ) to create a tag that can then be used by your own code to make interactible.
+* When enabled, type the configured tag, @ by default, and any alphanumeric character (and underscores _ ) to create a tag that can then be used by your own code to make interactible.
 * Or configure the `mentionElement: "a"` option and the `mentionUrl:""` to have the mention link to a specific page.

 ### 🙌 Automatic Stylesheet Insertion